FortyIX/HashVerifier/README.md

-### HashVerifier
+# HashVerifier
-HashVerifier is a software that can verify files with a certain hash key
+HashVerifier is a software that can verify files with a certain hash key fow Windows and wirtern in C#

+## Features
+* different algorithms supported
+* Typing assisstance when type in the hash (indicate how many digits left)
+* Multiple language

+## Any Problem?
+Welcome to contact me at contact@fuzhang.io